 Therefore, rather being simply the case that all of these individuals ‘found it difficult to let go of the reins of previous roles’ (Home Affairs Select Committee, 2014: 23), it may be that previous experience is more noticeably brought to bear on current situations where it relates to a particular past specialism of an ex-police PCC – a particular ‘role’ in policing rather than the policing ‘role’ per se.
 Of course it is equally feasible that a background in the military, in business, in HR, in politics, or in the Police Authority could motivate a PCC to become more involved in specific issues, but this was not raised by participants to the degree that an ex-police background was.

 What is clear is the fact that the preoccupations, methods, and experience of a single individual can, in the new structure, have significant influence over the policing priorities identified and policing methods pursued in an area.
-For example, a PCC with a prior interest in roads policing could be expected to particularly aware of roads policing demands amongst their electorate (ACC9), and several Chiefs commented that their PCC had a particular interest in issues affecting the local (in some cases to the point of being parochial) area in which they lived.
+For example, a PCC with a prior interest in roads policing could be expected to particularly aware of roads policing demands amongst their electorate (ACC9), and several Chiefs commented that their PCC had a particular interest in issues affecting the local (in some cases to the point of being parochial) area in which they lived, highlighting incidents that they had personally seen, or raising concerns about specific, named roads they used.
 Whilst the foregrounding of issues close to the PCCs heart was seen as ‘human nature’ (CC5), it does draw attention to the centralisation of power in one individual – something that inevitably plays out in combination with the types of priorities that the PCC acknowledges from their electorate.

 Conclusions